 Component 3 – Scripted Performance (20%) Pupils develop and perform two scenes from a play for an external examiner, who visits the school in Year 11.
 Again, there is an opportunity for pupils to engage with technical aspects of performance instead of acting at this point if they wish.

-In KS3 pupils are assessed using Bronze, Silver and Gold criteria.
-We aim for all pupils to be at least at silver level by the end of each academic year. and At KS4 pupils are set aspirational targets based on internal data.
+In KS3 pupils are assessed formatively and summatively using the school wide criteria of Emerging, Developing, Secure and Excelling. and At KS4 pupils are set aspirational targets based on internal data.
 Pupils are expected to achieve this grade and will be supported to do so.
 Work is marked using GCSE 1-9 grades at KS4.
-Past paper questions are marked according to exam board mark schemes.
+Past paper questions and practical performances are marked according to exam board mark schemes.

 The drama department provides a wide range of enrichment opportunities for all years including drama clubs at lunchtimes and after school; theatre trips; practical workshops run by visiting professionals; performance opportunities within liturgy; participation in local and national drama festivals and the annual summer production which is open to all (and a highlight of the school year!)

-Last year we introduced LAMDA lessons to the school as an extracurricular activity.
+LAMDA lessons have now been running for 3 years, and are hugely popular.
 LAMDA (London Academy of Dramatic Art) exams are acting and public speaking exams, and are the drama equivalent of musical instrument exams.
 These are great for improving performance skills and confidence, as well as giving pupils recognition for their acting skills with a widely recognised and well thought of qualification.

 We also go on theatre trips throughout the year.
-Recent trips have included ‘The Curious Incident of the Dog in the Night Time’, ‘Matilda’ the musical and ‘Blood Brothers’.
+Recent trips have included ‘The Play That Goes Wrong’, ‘The Curious Incident of the Dog in the Night Time’, ‘Matilda’ the musical and ‘Blood Brothers’.